wbaopaul/scATAC-pro/README.md

 ```
-3. you can run it through singularity (which is more fridenly with HPC) by running:
+3. Run it through singularity (which is more fridenly with HPC or linux server) by running:

 ```
 $ singularity pull docker://wbaopaul/scatac-pro